Renormalization group for deep neural networks: Universality of learning and scaling laws: Introduction

-Another branch of related works studies random feature model with an underlying power-law data distribution in terms of regression \citep{bahri2021explaining,maloney2022solvablemodelneuralscaling,defilippis2024dimensionfreedeterministicequivalentsscaling} where the analog of interactions in these works are finite sample effect and RG techniques, central to this work, are not being used (see however the work \citep{howard2024}, which, as a aforementioned, avoids re-scaling step).
+Another branch of related works studies random feature models with an underlying power-law data distribution in terms of regression \citep{bahri2021explaining,maloney2022solvablemodelneuralscaling,defilippis2024dimensionfreedeterministicequivalentsscaling} where the analog of interactions in these works are finite sample effect and RG techniques, central to this work, are not being used (see however the work \citep{howard2024}, which, as a aforementioned, avoids the re-scaling step).
 Other works focus on dynamical effects in such linear networks \citep{bordelon2024dynamicalmodelneuralscaling,lin2025scalinglawslinearregression,paquette202543phasescomputeoptimalneural}.
-A recent work along these lines \citep{2025JSMTE2025h4002B} studies focuses on two-layer linear networks, in the rich regime.
-They find that in the fat-tailed regime ($\beta<0$ in our terminology below), the rich regime alters the time exponent.
-While we mainly study the data exponent here, it is interesting to note that our UV fixed-point becomes unstable for $\beta<0$, consistently with their findings.
+A recent work along these lines \citep{2025JSMTE2025h4002B} focuses on two-layer linear networks in the rich learning regime.
+The authors find that for fat-tailed distributions of the training target ($\beta<0$ in our terminology below), the rich regime alters the time exponent of the learning curve.
+While we mainly study the power-law exponent of the learning curve as a function of the number of training samples here, it is interesting to note that our UV fixed-point becomes unstable for $\beta<0$, consistently with their findings.
+In other settings, some authors find that feature learning effects are decoupled from generalization \cite{goering2025featurelearningdecoupledgeneralization}.